Ashraf-ISM/applied-geophysics-notes-website/README.md

 *Building open knowledge infrastructure for the geosciences community.*

-⭐ If this platform has helped your studies, consider starring the repository — it helps others discover it.
+⭐ **If this platform helped your studies, star the repository — it helps others discover it.**

 </div>